mkm29/uds-utils/README.md

 - `scan-results.json` - Aggregated vulnerability report with:
   - Complete package information (name, version, registry) for all discovered packages
   - Vulnerability summary by severity for each package including totalRisk
+  - List of outdated images for each package with current and latest versions
   - Each image result includes its source package details
+  - Version check information showing if images are up-to-date or outdated
   - Overall vulnerability counts by severity
   - Risk scores and fixability metrics
 - `scan_results_YYYYMMDD_HHMMSS.tar.gz` - Archive of all scan results